rails/rails/guides/source/active_record_multiple_databases.md

 to a 3-tier config.

 If a primary configuration is provided, it will be used as the "default" configuration.
-If there is no configuration named `primary`, Rails will use the first configuration as default for each environment.
+If there is no configuration named `"primary"`, Rails will use the first configuration as default for each environment.
 The default configurations will use the default Rails filenames.
 For example, primary configurations will use `schema.rb` for the schema file, whereas all the other entries will use `[CONFIGURATION_NAMESPACE]_schema.rb` for the filename.